fmher/click-faster/README.md

 * change mouse cursor into a target cursor
 * show timer on the screen
 * have buttons to start timer and game
-* have a reset button to rest game, to play again, and reset timer
+* have a reset button to restart game, to play again, and reset timer

 # Strech Goals